danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 Nodes of this type are not ever executed.
 Instead, they are allowed to appear in intermediate trees as the `yield` binding of a `closure` node.
-The function `Lang0Node::makeFullClosure()` converts these into other forms.
+The function `LangNode::makeFullClosure()` converts these into other forms.
 See the docs of that function for more details.

 #### `void` &mdash; `@void`